surveysolutions/docs/content/release-notes/version-18-06/index.md

     (as requested by Sergiy Radyakin, World Bank).
 2. Behavior of the linked question has changed.
-Earlier, any changes to the source question caused all dependent linked questions throughout the questionnaire to be “unanswered”.
+Earlier, any changes to the source question caused all dependent linked questions throughout the questionnaire to be "unanswered".
 Now, only those items removed from the source are removed from the linked questions, with other items selection not affected.
 For example, if Peter was the only household member, and selected as the household head in a linked